miyako/miyako.github.io/_posts/2019-07-11-4d-plugin-ix-websocket.md

 The method is executed in a local process named ``$websocket_event_queue``.

 **Note**: Try not to abort this process from the debugger (let it exit gracefully).
 If a debug window displayed via ``TRACE`` is aborted, the callback method is no longer executed.
-By contrast, a debug window displayed via a break point does not prevent subsequent calls, but closing the application which such window is open may hang the application.
+By contrast, a debug window displayed via a break point does not prevent subsequent calls, but closing the application while such window is running may hang the application.
 You might want to delegate the response to a new process or a worker.
 In fact, that is the intended purpose of the parameters ``process``, ``window`` and ``worker``.

 #### Context